-The upgrade process will take a couple of minutes, depending on your network connection and server performance.
+The upgrade process will take several minutes, depending on your network connection and server performance.
 If everything goes well, it will finally ask you to reboot your system.
 Confirm to let the system reboot (it will boot with an updated kernel).

-Once up again, double-check your config file /etc/ngcp-config/config.yml (it will look quite different now and will contain more parameters) and your domain/subscriber/peer configuration and test the setup.
-You can find a backup of some important configuration files of your existing 2.1 installation under /var/backup/ngcp-2.1/ in case you need to roll back something at any time.
+Once up again, double-check your config file /etc/ngcp-config/config.yml (sections will be rearranged now and will contain more parameters) and your domain/subscriber/peer configuration and test the setup.
+You can find a backup of some important configuration files of your existing 2.2 installation under /var/backup/ngcp-2.4/ in case you need to roll back something at any time.